bashtavenko/qt_cmake/README.md

 # qt_cmake

-QT snippets with CMake as opposed to Bazel
+QT snippets with CMake as opposed to Bazel.

+Minimalist setup to play around with QT.
+This is purposefully on Linux.